RockhurstHS/STEAM-Blog/_posts/2019-05-01-Innovative-Partnership.md

   <img alt="How likely would you recommend this summit to a colleage?" src="{{ site.baseurl }}/img/2019AdvED4.png">
 </div>

-<blocquote>There was so much more I wanted to experience and learn.
+<blockquote>There was so much more I wanted to experience and learn.
 Perhaps 2 full days?
 </blockquote>